JKindonNtx/solutions-euc/engineering/login-enterprise/README.md

 3. Add the value into the `Invoke-Test.ps1` script.
 For example, `$NTNX.Infra.AzureGuestDetails.VM_Bios_Name = $Tattoo.Azure_VM_Bios_Name`
 4. Add the tag into the `Start-InfluxUpload.ps1` Function Eg: `"InfraBIOS=$($JSON.AzureGuestDetails.VM_Bios_Name)," +`

-Azure specific testing is sent to a different Influx Bucket and new Grafana reports are created accordingly.
+Azure specific testing data is sent to a different Influx Bucket and new Grafana reports are created accordingly.

 ### Useful URLS